SOS-CER/SOS-CER.github.io/_projects/gp1/gp1-reduce-redundancy.md

 ## Further Encapsulate the `Course.name` Field
-A `Course` shouldn't ever change its `name` (CSC216 will always be CSC216).
-You want to have a method that will set the `name` field and do all the appropriate checks that the value is correct when constructing the object, but you don't want to allow clients of your code to change the field after constructtion.
+A `Course` shouldn't ever change its `name` (CSC 216 will always be CSC 216).
+You want to have a method that will set the `name` field and do all the appropriate checks that the value is correct when constructing the object, but you don't want to allow clients of your code to change the field after construction.
 You need to make the `setName()` method `private` to prevent clients from modifying the field.
-There will be a warning about not using the `setName()` method, but you can ignore it.
+There will be a warning about not using the `setName()` method, but you can ignore it for now.
 You'll use the method shortly.

+Change the `setName()` method to use the `private` access identifier as shown below.

 ```java
 /**